mj1618/stepwise-migrations/README.md

     Drop all tables, schema and stepwise_migration_events table get-applied-script
-    Get the script for the last applied migration
+    Get the script for the last applied migration baseline
+    Without applying any migrations, set the migration table state to a specific version

 Options:
   --connection <connection>  The connection string to use to connect to the database